 You can further restrict phone inputs by specifying a pattern — for instance, only accepting numbers from a specific country code.

-URL fields require the input to start with http:// or https:// followed by the rest of the address.
+http:// or https:// followed by the rest of the address.
 Entering just a domain name like weavely.ai without the protocol will be rejected.

 Min / max length and custom pattern